BartMassey/meme-voting/README.md

 organizers found that Pepe was the winner, I found (and was able to check) that Spongebob received a slightly higher relative ranking than Pepe and dominated the other candidates.

-I am concerned that I may have a bug here, but I am currently at a loss as to how to further verify my code and results.
+I was concerned that I might have a bug here, but I was at a loss as to how to further verify my code and results.
+Thanks to Reddit user `/u/reonhato99` who pointed out that the margin of 329 I found for Spongebob over Pepe is consistent with the contest organizers' report of a 329-vote margin of Spongebob over Pepe in IRV.
+This greatly increased my confidence in this result.

 ### Conclusions